-In our previous post, we covered the top reasons Why You Should be Selling on Google Express and how it can help you grow your business.
-In this post, you’ll learn exactly how to get started with Google Express, so you can use it successfully.
+In our previous post, we covered the top reasons Why You Should be Selling on Google Shopping and how it can help you grow your business.
+In this post, you’ll learn exactly how to get started with Google Shopping, so you can use it successfully.

-Here’s how you can set up Google Express:
+Here’s how you can set up Google Shopping:

 Open a Google Merchant Center

 Merchant Center is a tool that helps you upload your store, brand and product data and make it available to shopping ads and other Google services.
 To advertise your products on Google, you’ll need a Merchant Center account.
 To get set up, head to www.google.com/merchants and follow the steps.

 Once you have created a Google Merchant Center account the next step will be to update your business information.
 Under ‘Business Information’ on the left hand navigation in your Google Merchant Center you’ll see links for: